 Best Wok: Craft Wok Traditional Hand-Hammered Wok

-It might seem strange to some people that we would put a wok in a top list dedicated to carbon steel pans, but what is a wok?
+It might seem strange that we would put a wok in a top list dedicated to carbon steel pans, but what is a wok?
 It’s nothing more than a large diameter deep pan that’s specifically made for handling stir fry dishes, steaming vegetables, or even scrambling eggs.
-A wok is a versatile piece of cookware, and this one just so happens to be a work of art as well.
-It’s made out of 15-gauge carbon steel, which is thick enough for commercial use and is designed to provide the user with years of faithful surface for them.
+A wok is a versatile piece of cookware, and this one happens to be a work of art as well.
+It’s made out of 15-gauge carbon steel, which is thick enough for commercial use.
 This wok is hand-hammered by professional metalsmiths in Guangzhou, China, so each wok is unique and well made in its own right.

-Although the consumer is going to have to season this wok themselves, because it isn’t factory-seasoned, that process isn’t too difficult.
-Once this wok has been seasoned, it will develop a beautiful cooking surface that cooks all over the world can appreciate.
+Although you are going to have to season this wok yourself, because it isn’t factory-seasoned, that process isn’t too difficult.
+Once you have seasoned this wok, it will develop a beautiful cooking surface.
 Of course, this wok isn’t for everyone, especially for people who have a flat induction or flat electric stove.
 That’s because this wok has a rounded bottom, so it won’t be stable on those or other flat surfaces.
 Having said that, however, we feel that this carbon steel wok is probably the perfect addition to many kitchens and one that’s useful for more than just making Chinese dishes.
+Check out the benefits and uses of carbon steel woks in this article.

-While some carbon steel pans are certainly better than others, most consumers should have no problem finding one that suits their needs and lasts them for a long time.
-Carbon steel pans, by their very nature, are designed to take a beating and to last for decades, provided that the consumer takes the time to take care of them.
-It’s also important for the consumer to choose the best one they can afford because the quality of the construction does matter.
+While some carbon steel pans are certainly better than others, you should have no problem finding one that suits your needs and lasts a long time.
+Carbon steel pans are designed to take a beating and to last for decades, provided that you take the time to take care of them.
+It’s also important to choose the best one you can afford because quality of the construction does matter.
 That’s why we’ve decided to write this guide.
-In it, consumers will find everything they need to know about these pans, so they can not only purchase the best one available but also keep it in good shape for future generations.
+In it, you will find everything you need to know about these pans, so you can purchase the best one available and keep it in good shape for future generations.

 Before we proceed with this article, it’s probably a good idea for us to list some of the ways that carbon steel pans are different from cast iron pans.
 Although these two types of pans are quite similar, there are some distinct differences between them, so let’s take a look at how they’re similar and how they’re different.